 The following markdown syntax translates to HTML tags within the text.

-• Normal text paragraphs are wrapped in <p> tags
+- Normal text paragraphs are wrapped in

-• Text made bold by ** is wrapped in <strong> tags
+tags - Text made bold by

 The following markdown syntax creates new sections in the text.